 - Submit an online application to receive pre-approved terms

 Click HERE and complete a mobile-friendly loan application (it should take you between five and ten minutes).
-No documentation is required and submitting the application will not impact your credit score.
+No documentation is required, and applying will not impact your credit score.

 - Review the loan terms and authorize the download of your bank activity

-Within one business day, you’ll receive a text with the pre-approved terms of your loan and you’ll be contacted by your assigned business loan specialist.
+Within one business day, you’ll receive a text with the pre-approved terms of your loan, and your assigned business loan specialist will contact you.
 After reviewing the terms, take one minute to authorize Camino Financial to download the last six months of bank account activity to verify your business income.
-Rest assure this step of the process is totally secure.
+Rest assured, this step of the process is totally secure.
 Depending on your credit profile and loan terms, your business loan specialist may request additional documentation to verify your income.

 - Sign the loan contract and get funded

-To sum up, you can get a business loan within 1 to 10 business days with less than a single hour invested of your time.
+To sum up, you can get a business loan within 1 to 10 business days with less than a single hour invested in your time.

 With loan products that adapt to your needs